MariaFariss/ips_astre/README.md

-# Student Option Prediction Project
+# Student IPS/ASTRE Prediction Project

 The primary goal of this project is to formulate hypotheses and anticipate the forthcoming option selections (Astre or IPS) made by students at our school.
 This prediction is founded on the analysis of questionnaire responses.
 Additionally, there is a web interface accessible for reviewing outcomes and making adjustments to the formulated hypotheses.